mritunjaysharma394/vowpal-wiki/C#-Binding.md

 Property | Description | Default
 -------- | ----------- | -------
-FeatureGroup | it's the first character of the namespace in the string format | 0 Namespace | concatenated with the FeatureGroup | 0 = hash(Namespace)
-Name | name of the feature (e.g. 13, 24, 69 from the example above) | property name
+FeatureGroup | it's the first character of the namespace in the string format | Space Namespace | concatenated with the FeatureGroup | 0 = hash(Namespace) Name | name of the feature (e.g. 13, 24, 69 from the example above) | property name
 Enumerize | if true, features will be converted to string and then hashed. e.g. VW line format: Age_15 (Enumerize=true), Age:15 (Enumerize=false) | false